Table of Contents

 Pathophysiology of Colorectal Cancer in Women

 While the estimated incidence of colorectal cancer in women is around 41 per 100,000, the estimated incidence in men is around 51 per 100,000.
 Similarly, the mortality rate of colorectal cancer in men is significantly higher compared to women of similar age and ethnicity.
 Because of these gender differences, it has been suggested that the female reproductive hormones might play a protective role against colorectal cancer.

 Malignant polyps in women most commonly occur in the descending colon and sigmoid colon.
 The second most common site for colon cancer in women is the cecum and ascending colon.
 The remainder of colorectal cancers occurs in the transverse colon or the flexures.

 Regardless of the pathway of colorectal cancer formation, it is still believed that the transition from a normal mucosa to a precancerous lesion to overt cancer takes 10–20 years.
 Therefore, chemoprevention is a hot topic of research and we will focus on the potential role of hormone replacement therapy as a chemoprevention agent for colorectal cancer in women.

 Early Studies of the Efficacy of Hormone Replacement Therapy for the Prevention of Colorectal Cancer in Postmenopausal Women

 The Women’s Health Initiative conducted a study in 2002 that aimed to evaluate the benefits and risks of administering combined hormone replacement therapy “estrogen plus progestin” to postmenopausal women.

 This study showed clear evidence of a decreased risk of colorectal cancer in women who received hormone replacement therapy.
 Additionally, the risk of invasive colorectal cancer was also significantly decreased in the treatment group compared to the placebo group.
-Women with invasive colorectal cancer in both groups had similar location, grade and histologic features of their tumors.
+Women with invasive colorectal cancer in both groups had a similar location, grade and histologic features of their tumors.

 This study also showed that the administration of estrogen alone, to women who have undergone a hysterectomy, did not have any protective effect against colorectal cancer.
 One problem with this study was a contradictory observation in women with established metastatic colorectal cancer who had worsening of their disease when they received combined hormone replacement therapy.